openstack/octavia/doc/source/api/octaviaapi.rst

   - Example:  Malformed JSON in request body

+- ``401`` - Unauthorized: Access is denied due to invalid credentials

 - ``404`` - The requested resource does not exist

 - ``409`` - The request has a conflict with existing resources